 Vampire costumes provide a traditional option with enough modern variations for any taste.

 A vampire is a mythical creature that feeds on the blood of humans.
 They hold a certain dark allure.
 As portrayed in film and literature, vampires are often aristocratic, charismatic, and sexy.
-While most people save vampire costumes for Halloween night, some wear them at dance clubs or while role-playing vampire characters in games from White Wolf or while participating in a LARP (life-action role playing game).
+While most people save vampire costumes for Halloween night, some wear them at dance clubs or while role-playing vampire characters in games from White Wolf or while participating in a LARP (live-action role-playing game).
 There are even some people who view themselves as true vampires.
 For them, wearing vampire clothing isn't a costume choice, it's a lifestyle.

 Perhaps because they roam the night, vampires and zombies are typically associated with the color black.
 Deep, dark red, reminiscent of blood, is also popular for accents, like the lining of a cape.
 Gothic style prevails in vampire clothing, with old-fashioned suits for men and long dresses for women.
 Traditional vampires, as featured in Dracula, will usually wear a black cape.
 Some vampire outfits draw on the more modern look of the "goth" subculture.